TilDim/hs-pity-timer-tracker/README.md

 You must have JAVA installed in your system in order to run this program.
 Download JAVA here: https://www.java.com/en/download/.

-If you don't like the default JAVA icon for your shortcut, you can download the icon used in the program here: https://github.com/TilDim/hs-pity-timer-tracker/blob/main/HSPityTimerTracker/counter_icon.ico and change it by going to the properties of the shortcut.
+If you don't like the default JAVA icon, you can download the icon used in the program here: https://github.com/TilDim/hs-pity-timer-tracker/blob/main/HSPityTimerTracker/counter_icon.ico and change it by creating a shortcut of the .jar file and following the instructions below:
+1) Right-click the .jar file shortcut.
+2) In the pop-up menu, select Properties.
+3) On the Shortcut tab, click the Change Icon button.
+4) In the Change Icon window, select the icon you want to use.
+If necessary, you can Browse to the location of the icon file and select it.
+5) After selecting the icon, click OK.

 Created by: